google/actions-on-google-pq2-template-sdk/README.md

 To automatically run all the migration steps, run `./build.sh` **`<PROJECT_ID>`** from the root directory of this project.

+- On the initial run, the script asks you to grant read access to your sheets.
+To do so, you must visit the provided URL and copy the authorization code back after you accept read access.
+If you see a **This app isn't verified** warning page, click **Advanced** to show the drop down text.
+Then click **Go to Quickstart (unsafe)** to continue the authorization process.
 - Alternatively, you can follow the [manual migration steps](#option-2_manual-migration-steps) to perform the migration.

 ### (Option 2) Manual migration steps